scheelings/GlashartEPGgrabber/GlashartEPGgrabber/readme.txt

-EpgArchiving			EPG files in the EpgFolder older than x days will be removed (default: 7) XmlTvFileName			XMLTV file name to generate (default: D:\GlashartEPGgrabber\Data\guide.xml) DownloadedM3UFileName		File name of downloaded M3U which will be converted to a new M3U file
+EpgArchiving			EPG files in the EpgFolder older than x days will be removed (default: 7) XmlTvFileName			XMLTV file name to generate (default: D:\GlashartEPGgrabber\Data\guide.xml) DownloadedM3UFileName		File name of downloaded M3U which will be converted to a new M3U file TVheadendFolder			Folder to generate the TVheadend configuration files in TVheadendNetworkInterface	Network interface ID used for IPTV in TVheadend (default: eth0)

 Logging can be set in log4net.config